ErZicky/PocketMark-android-markdown-editor/privacy_policy.md

 ## Privacy Policy

-ZetaDev built the PocketMark: MarkDown Editor game as a Free Application.
+ZetaDev built the PocketMark: MarkDown Editor app as a Free Application.
 This SERVICE is provided by ZetaDev at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.